Dr. Eisa Aleisa, Ph.D.

 Dr. Aleisa attended conferences, and published research papers in a high ranking journals, such as Journal of International Review of Economics and Finance, Journal of Contemporary Economic Policy, and Journal of Economics and Finance, among others.

-Dr. Aleisa received his MS and PhD in Economics from Southern Illinois University at Carbondale, and MPA and a B.S. in Computer Information systems (CIS) from Arkansas State University in Jonesboro.
+Dr. Aleisa received his MS and PhD in Economics from Southern Illinois University at Carbondale, and a B.S. in Computer Information systems (CIS) from Arkansas State University in Jonesboro.

 Selected Refereed Journal Articles